 They also come in widths ranging from standard to extra wide, which wins them extra points in the comfort category.

-2. Best for Running: Brooks Adrenaline GTS 22
+2. Brooks Adrenaline GTS 22

 A beloved running shoe in general, Brooks Adrenaline is a great option for runners with flat feet, too, thanks to what Dr. Sutera says is great stability and cushioning.
+This also makes it a good shoe for arthritis.

 They are built to offer added support without sacrificing comfort.
 Not to mention the many colors, widths and sizes they are available in.
 This is one simply solid, everyday running shoe.